Hackers News Hackers News

 Adversary-in-the-Middle (AiTM) Attacks on TLS Connections

-While the router-level compromise spans thousands of consumer devices, the TLS AiTM component appears to be deployed selectively against organizations deemed to have the highest intelligence value, reflecting a disciplined, tiered approach to exploitation.
+The campaign has affected organizations across critical sectors including government, information technology, telecommunications, and energy—all areas historically aligned with Russian military intelligence collection priorities.
+While the router-level compromise spans thousands of consumer devices, the TLS AiTM component appears to be deployed selectively against organizations deemed to possess the highest intelligence value, indicating a disciplined, tiered approach to exploitation.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.